harissarania/Neptune-Selatan-Oilfield-Portfolio/Natural Depletion/README.md

 ### Watercut and Cumulative Production
 - **Watercut:** The watercut remains very low for the majority of the field life, indicating a strong oil-productive window before significant water breakthrough.
 By the end of the period, watercut reaches approximately **0.24 (24%)**.
-- **Cumulative Production:** The "Oil Total" curve shows a steady upward trajectory, reaching the final cumulative value of **3.78 million sm³**.
+- **Cumulative Production:** The "Oil Total" curve shows a steady upward trajectory, reaching the final cumulative value of **3,786.32 sm³**.

 ## 4. Visual Analysis